EvenStevenSwe/Warped_Mind_Art/wp-content/plugins/another-mailchimp-widget/readme.txt

 [mp-mc-form list="list_id/group_id" button="Subscribe" email_text="Your E-mail" first_name_text="First Name" last_name_text="Last Name" placeholder="true" firstname="false" lastname="false" success="Thank you for joining our mailing list." failure="There was a problem processing your submission." ]

 = Shortcode attributes: =
 * list - MailChimp list_id or list_id/group_id if you want to subscribe to specific group.
+To subscribe to several lists and groups separate them by comma.
 * button - button label
 * email_text - label of the email address field
 * first_name_text - label of the first name field